Introduction

 Conclusion

-This tutorial has covered tools from airflow, pyspark, AWS EMR, AWS S3, AWS Redshift, AWS EC2 and metabase for visualization of our data.
-Which are frequently sort-after tools for most data engineering job roles.
+This tutorial covered tools from airflow, Pyspark, AWS EMR, AWS S3, AWS Redshift, AWS EC2 instance, Docker, and Metabase for data visualization, which are frequently sort-after tools for most data engineering job roles.
 This tutorial was made possible by startdataengineering, a great place to start your data engineering journey.